World Cup 2026 Fixtures

 We’ve also gathered some simple rules that will make you more comfortable betting on the World Cup, and are really worth keeping in mind:

-- Watch for rotations or injuries: Suqad changes matter more in tournaments because the tight schedule often means less recovery time and needing to plan ahead.
+• Watch for rotations or injuries: Squad changes matter more in tournaments because the tight schedule often means less recovery time and needing to plan ahead.
+This becomes even more important as in the knockout stage, where one mistake can end the team’s participation.

 South Africans should also consider one more factor before betting – emotions.
 We all know that when Bafana Bafana is playing, there is a lot more hype than usual.
 However, do not let these emotions overcome you.
 You need a clear head to make the difference between supporting your national team and actually trying to win your bet.